CSCfi/csc-user-guide/docs/support/faq/local_scratch_for_data_processing.md

 Because of that you always first need to import your data set to the local scratch and when you finish, copy the data you want to preserve back to some more permanent storage place like scratch or Allas.

 To demonstrate the effectivity of local scratch area let’s study a sample directory called *big_data*.
 The directory contains about 100 GiB of data in 120 000 files.
-In the beginning the data is peaked one data tar-archive file in the scratch directory of project 2001234 (/scratch/project_2001234/big_data.tar)
+In the beginning the data is packed in one tar-archive file in the scratch directory of project 2001234 (/scratch/project_2001234/big_data.tar)

 First we launch an interactive batch job with 2 cores, 4 GB of memory and 250 GB of fast temporary scratch disk.
 ```text